Charity Dingle: 2009–present

 Charity, meanwhile, is found guilty for perverting the course of justice and is sentenced to two years in prison.
 When Cain takes Noah to visit Charity in prison, she tells him that she has a plan in the works that might help her get early release.
 Charity goes into labour while Debbie is there, unaware that Charity is pregnant.
 She gives birth to a baby boy and hands him to a social worker, telling them Debbie is the legal guardian until she is released from prison.
 Knowing that Charity confessed her love for Cain after her imprisonment, Debbie and Chas suspect that Cain is the father, which he denies.
 He visits Charity in prison and demands to know who the father is, otherwise he will sever all contact but she refuses to divulge the father's identity so Cain walks out.
 The Dingles name the baby Moses.
 Charity calls the father, Ross Barton (Michael Parr), when Moses is rushed to hospital and needs an operation.
 Soon after, Cain tells Debbie that Ross is Moses's father, to stop her leaving the village with him.
 After Charity is released from prison, she steals a Ferrari.
 When she gets it stuck in a field, she needs Cain and Moira's help to avoid the police.
 She later becomes the new owner of The Woolpack.

 Cain and Moira's marriage breaks down and he kisses Charity.
 Cain saves Charity from a drug dealer, after she tries to find Belle, who has gone missing.
 Cain and Charity have sex in the garage, and he stands up for her in front of Zak and Lisa.
 They continue dating, and plan to leave the village to stay with Debbie in France.
 However, Cain changes his mind, as he still loves Moira, so Charity fakes her suicide by crashing his car in a quarry.

 Charity develops a relationship with Vanessa Woodfield (Michelle Hardwick).
 She later tells her that when she was 14 years old, she was repeatedly raped by policeman Mark Bails (Rocky Marshall).
 He also physically attacked her on several occasions and even used to pimp her out to other men.
 When she fell pregnant, she started drinking heavily to induce a miscarriage.
 Eventually, Charity went into labour while escaping Bails' clutches and gave birth to a baby boy in hospital, however, he had to be rushed away as he was not breathing.
 As the doctors tried to bring him back, Charity watched on and, convinced he was dead, she ran out of the hospital.
 After reporting Bails to the police, Charity learns that her baby survived and he is called Ryan Stocks (James Moore).
-She soon works out that he was adopted by the midwife that helped deliver him.
+She soon works out that he was adopted by Irene Stocks (Amy Alexander/Eithne Browne), the midwife that helped deliver him.